 Here are some pointers for those of you who are not planning to hire a wedding planner.
 Dinner reception itineraries vary but the rules are pretty standard.
-You will definitely need at least one coordinator, so hire one for the day or rope in a friend during last stages of your planning so he or she are included in the final discussions you have with your vendor.
+You will definitely need at least one coordinator, so hire one for the day or rope in a friend during last stages of your planning so he or she are included in the final discussions you have with your vendors.

 In Malaysia and Singapore, dinner receptions tend to start around half past seven.
 Having the wedding ceremony right before the reception is a great way to make sure your guests are on time.
 If your wedding falls on a Friday evening, do factor in traffic.
 On Sunday evenings, guests tend to leave earlier so your programme should follow suit.